PlugAndTrade/openapi-operator/README.md

 # OpenAPI Operator

-**TODO: Add description**
+A OpenAPI (swagger) spec combiner for kubernetes

-Merges `swagger` definitions based on service annotations.
-K8s services with the `swagger.io/docs` annotation set are merged with a base template.
+Finds specs by finding k8s services with the `swagger.io/docs` annotation set.
+Service urls are injected into a base template as a markdown list.
+Requests for a specific specification is reverse proxied to the target.
 The UI is rendered using [ReDoc](https://github.com/Rebilly/ReDoc)

 ## Configure targets
 Swagger docs are based on annotations the following annotations are available: